 The Art Department at SUNY Oneonta offers a BS in Digital + Studio Art.

-There are no formal "concentrations".
-In consultations with their advisor, students may taylor their studies by taking classes to focus in the following areas of study:
+There are no formal "concentrations."
+In consultations with their advisor, students may tailor their studies by taking classes to focus in the following areas of study:

 Many studio classes incorporate digital skills, and similarly digital art classes include traditional studies as integrated elements.